More individualized than a Chorus & more collaborative than private lessons!

 Singers’ Workshops at TC is designed to assist ALL singers develop their vocal, musical, and communicative capabilities across the life-span.
 Developed by Singing Voice Specialist, Jeanne Goffi-Fynn, these programs grew out of our partnership with Every Voice Choirs, a not-for-profit music program at Columbia University.

 These workshops provide a unique opportunity for singers at all ages to work together collaboratively.
 Aside from the fun of singing with peers, our participants perform in professional venues, participate in community service opportunities, and receive training from a nationally-recognized voice instructor with a team of professional vocal educators.
+Singers' Workshops encourage healthy development of singing voices in various repertoire with positive and engaging performance opportunities.

 Leaders Jeanne2 (1).JPG